mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 dtype: float32
 ```

 Online boarding looks that the most relevant feature.
 Also, the model reveals a difference between flying for business and the overall satisfaction, although it does not show in which direction.
-Popular wisdom tells us that people flying for personal issues (and also paying) are usually less tolerant with anything not working properly.
+Popular wisdom tells us that people flying for personal issues (and also paying) are usually less tolerant with things not working properly.
 Indeed, this is what cross tabulation tells us:

 ```
 In [11]: pd.crosstab(df['business'], df['sat'])